 Why You Need to File Your Business Receipts

-Although it is easy to ignore dealing with your business receipts, without an effective system for filing your business paperwork you may have moments in the month when you feel like drowning in paperwork or when tax time comes you may lose out on tax relief on your expenses.
+Although it is easy to ignore dealing with your business receipts, without an effective system for filing your business paperwork you may have moments in the month when you feel like drowning in paperwork.
+Or, maybe it happens when tax time comes you may lose out on tax relief on your expenses.

-In order to claim for tax relief on any expense you must have a receipts filed to back up your claim, preferable made out to you and your business name.
+In order to claim for tax relief on any expense, you must have a receipts filed to back up your claim.
+These should preferable made out to you and your business name.

-HMRC do now accept scanned copies of business paperwork, which is great because it avoids storing loads of paperwork.
-So you can now scan and save pdf of your business paperwork in something like dropbox and google drive – just make sure wherever you choose to save your files that it is backed up.
+HMRC now accept scanned copies of business paperwork, which is great because it avoids storing loads of paperwork.
+So, you can now scan and save PDF of your business paperwork in something like Dropbox and Google Drive.
+Just make sure wherever you choose to save your files that it is backed up so you organise business receipts efficiently.
 The key is to set up your file structure neatly to make it easy for you to store your scans.

-If you are out & about take a photo of your receipts so you have a copy stored ready for you to fill out your cash expense claim.
-The Google drive app has an option to take a photo within the app, which means your receipt is automatically snapped and saved in your google drive.
+If you are out & about take a photo of your receipts.
+This is so you have a copy stored ready for you to fill out your cash expense claim.
+The Google Drive app has an option to take a photo within the app.
+This means your receipt is automatically snapped and saved in your Google Drive.

-There is no right and wrong way to set up your cloud file structure for saving your business paperwork online and you may need to do a little trial and error to find the right solution for you.
+There is no right and wrong way to set up your cloud file structure for saving and organising your business paperwork online.
+Therefore, you may need to do a little trial and error to find the right solution for you.